inlivedev/inlive-js-sdk/packages/room/README.md

 // create a new client
 const client = await room.createClient(roomData.data.roomId);

-// create a new peer and automatically connect to the peer const peer = room.createPeer(roomData.data.roomId, client.data.clientId);
+// create a new peer and automatically open connection to the remote peer const peer = room.createPeer(roomData.data.roomId, client.data.clientId);

 // listen for a specific room event